Report a drug dealer

 - what drugs they’re dealing and how you know what they look like or how they’re packaged

-- What times of the day or night do these person/s come around.
+- what times of the day or night these people come around.

 If you suspect a drug lab